Jumbo King: Menu

 A Jumbo King vada pav consists of a batata vada (a spicy deep-fried potato patty) in a pav (bread roll), similar in size and shape to a Quarter Pounder.
 Jumbo King is considered Mumbai's first branded vada pav, and is the largest selling brand.

 The pav used by Jumbo King was designed by Salim Malik, who dropped out of college to help run his father's bakery.
 Thanks to work with Jumbo King, their bakery has become the largest dealer of pavs in Borivali.
-They offer Lassi, a popular and traditional yogurt-based drink of the Indian subcontinent, as well as Pepsi products.
+They offer Lassi, a popular and traditional yogurt-based drink of the Indian subcontinent, as well as Coca-Cola products.

-Currently, Jumbo King offers several variations of the vada pav, that include unique schezwan sauce, as well as different patties such as corn and peas, corn and spinach, crunchy vegetables, salted fries, thick shakes and sundaes.
+Jumbo King offers several variations of the vada pav, that include unique schezwan sauce, as well as different patties such as corn and peas, corn and spinach, crunchy vegetables, salted fries, thick shakes and sundaes.